Aerated Banana Peel Compost Tea For Beginners, Maybe?

 Banana peel compost tea is only a partial solution to the food waste dilemma anyway.
 After letting the banana peels soak in water, they still need a permanent home.
 Hopefully, that’s a compost system of some sort.

 We know all too well that our trash cans (and ultimately the landfill or incinerator) are not the best options for food scraps.
-Without proper access to oxygen, food scraps generate methane, a potent greenhouse gas and contributor to climate change.
+Without proper access to oxygen, food scraps generate methane, a potent greenhouse gas, and contribute to climate change.
 Compostable items also make up over a third of the waste languishing in our landfills.
 We can do better (and banana peel compost tea isn’t really an effective solution).

 Aerated Banana Peel Compost Tea Recipe